Natural, Drug Free Pain Relief

 - what cause is leg and ankel and hip pain and bornig

-- pain in left leg from pelvis though heel
+- pain in the hip down the leg to the heel

 - Pain in outer right knee travels to ankle and thigh